Skip to main content

 What should a $10M company do about its AI bookkeeping stack?

-Count your finance tools.
-Count the hours your controller spends moving data between them.
-Calculate what month-end close actually costs when you factor in the reconciliation time across four or five platforms.
-If that number is higher than zero, you have an architecture problem that another bookkeeping tool will not solve.
+Count your finance tools and the hours your controller spends moving data between them.
+If month-end close still depends on reconciling four or five platforms, you have an architecture problem, not a bookkeeping tool problem.

 The companies that outgrow AI bookkeeping tools do not need better bookkeeping.
 They need one system that sees their entire financial operation: transactions, payables, receivables, expenses, cash flow, and reporting in one coordinated view.
 That is what Finance Claws provide.